 • be transparent

-Many people might go by a name in daily life that is different from their legal name.
-In this classroom, we seek to refer to people by the names that they go by.
 Pronouns can be a way to affirm someone's gender identity, but they can also be unrelated to a person's identity.
-They are simply a public way in which to refer to a person in place of their name (e.g., "he" or "she" or "they" or "ze" or something else).
-In this classroom, I invite you (if you want) to share what name and pronouns you go by, and that as a class, we seek to refer to people using the pronouns that they share.
+They are simply a public way in which people are referred to in place of their name (e.g., "he" or "she" or "they" or "ze" or something else).
+In this classroom, you are invited (if you want to) to share what pronouns you go by, and we seek to refer to people using the pronouns that they share.
 The pronouns someone indicates are not necessarily indicative of their gender identity.
-Visit Trans and Non-Binary Penn State page to learn more.

 Your participation in the class is vital to your development in this class.
 You can not develop the meanings and ways of thinking indicative of understanding this course content productively if you do not participate.

 Participation can take many forms and I try to provide a variety of avenues for you to do so.
 Some forms are highly visible such as sharing your thinking in front of the entire class.
-Other forms are less visible such as completing Socrative/Warmup questions and/or exit tickets.
+Other forms are less visible such as completing Warmup questions and/or exit tickets.
 And then there are forms of participation that are in-between such as being a good and active group member when we break into small groups.

 The Spring 2024 classes generated the following examples of what counts as participating in the course.